Block in the back

 Violations mostly occur on broken field plays such as on punt and kick returns when players come to help returners and fail to get a proper angle to block the opponent, or when a player running with the ball breaks through into the backfield and pursuing players are blocked illegally by other members of the offence.

-The penalty was first enacted in the 2006 season "while the ball is in flight during a scrimmage kick."
+It is unknown when the penalty was first enacted, but it was prior to a 2006 rule change.

+It is known to have existed prior to 2006 due to many instances of it being called in older games.
+One such example of this is the 1997 game between the Dolphins and Lions when it was called on a punt with 8:18 left in the second quarter.

 The signal for this penalty is the ref holding his right arm out as to show a pushing motion and the left arm under the wrist of the right arm, both moving simultaneously showing the foul on the play.